 A Trabi Safari in Berlin

-One of the quirkier ways we saw Berlin on our recent Expedia Blogger Shaped Berlin weekend was by taking a Trabi Safari.
+One of the quirkier ways to see Berlin is by taking a Trabi Safari.
 Trabant cars (or Trabis as they are fondly known) were the most common cars in the East while the Berlin wall separated East from West.
 Waiting lists were up to fourteen years long but luckily there’s no waiting around for the Trabi Wall Ride on a freezing cold Sunday morning.
 Our safari takes us around some of Berlin’s most historic sights, but leaves us guessing about whether the car will make it to the finish line…

 Not for the nervous driver